GUITAR LESSONS LONDON

 HOW MUCH DOES A LESSON COST?

-These prices are in guidelines with the recommended Musicians Union minimum rate and in the mid-range of the average London rate according to the Incorporate Society of Musicians survey 2019.
+These prices are within the Musicians Union minimum rate and in the mid-range of the average London rate according to the Incorporate Society of Musicians survey 2021.

 There is an increase about every two years.
 I will inform you before this happens so you know well in advance.